jonjpeterkin/ccv-calc/NOTES.md

 		 -10		-10    -1			-1		 -1
 	62 --> 52 --> 42 --> 41 --> 40 --> 39
 compose a ten  [m4.tB.l6]

+## KINKS / SHORTCUTS TAKEN THAT NEED TO BE WORKED OUT

+currently not using a constant as the RESET action type refactor incredibly ugly 3x nested loop @ stepList ln[5-11]